ADavidBailey/Practice-Bidding-Scenarios/Documents/BridgeWinnersAnnouncement.md

 ### Postscript

 The [Facebook Group -- Practice Bidding Scenarios](https://www.facebook.com/groups/598917089100836), is the place to talk about this, ask your questions, and give me your feedback.
 You __DO NOT have to join Facebook__ to use it.
 That said, I wish you would.
+I will try to watch for posts on Bridge Winners, too.

 You may also contact me via email: adavidbailey@gmail.com.
 I expect to create more bidding scenarios and, perhaps, incorporate some of yours.

 **Stanislaw Mazur**, the creator of BBOalert, and **Matthew Kidd**, the creator of BBO Helper, were extremely helpful to me.
-I really, really appreciate them.
-You should too!
+And I sincerely appreciate the encouragement I got from Gavin Wolpert.
+Thank you guys so very much!